Getting Started

 }

 - The status of a closed tradeline can be checked with the Me query.
-The tradeline should now show as
+The tradeline will be shown in the query result with the property

 "isOpen": false